telnorp/midivolcontrol/README.md

    git clone https://github.com/telnorp/midivolcontrol.git

 2. **Find your MIDI port**:
-- change ccNumber in volumeController.cpp to the number you get in the debug section at
+- change ccNumber in volumeController.cpp to the number you get in the debug section at https://midi.tools/

+3. **Add preprocessor definition**:
+- add __WINDOWS_MM__ to preprocessor definitions before compiling. (the code only works on windows platforms on its own)